 Method 1: Machine-independent NC programming in the CAM system and verification of the NC code using additional simulation software.

 In this approach, the NC program is first generated in the CAM environment – independent of the machine, tool and clamping device models (digital twins) (1).
 Only then are the data supplemented with the machine, tool and clamping device information – either before or after NC output, depending on the system (2).
 The CAM programmer or the machine operator then uses a separate simulation software to verify the NC code.

 If no collisions are detected, the NC program is transferred to production (5).

 In the event of collisions or other problems, there are two options: The NC code can be corrected manually and then simulated again (if the NC program is generated again later, for example due to changes in parts, it must be corrected and simulated again) (4a).
 For larger corrections, the error is corrected in the CAM environment (4b).
 This NC program also has to be verified again in the simulation software to ensure that the correction was successful (4c).

-Collisions that are detected during calculation of the NC program can be identified and prevented with collision avoidance strategies.
+Collisions that the CAM program detects can be prevented with automated collision avoidance strategies that can be integrated in NC templates.
 The most appropriate strategy depends primarily on the specific component geometry, the machining task and especially the available machine.
 This knowledge should be stored in NC templates: This means that the CAM programmer only has to select the machine and machining elements.
 The appropriate collision avoidance strategy – with area reduction, simultaneous 5-axis avoidance milling or indexed machining – is automatically assigned.